 “I am interested in how we are defined and confined by the physiology, psychology, culture, geography, and time period we are born into and live.
 Contexts which inform us.
 Which give us meaning.
 Meaning which is built, sustained and discarded moment by moment.
 Meaning we don’t always abide by, contexts we don’t always agreed with or even understand.
 In these moments I begin to see.”
-Melanie Dare
+Mel Dare

 The starting point for her current body of work began in 2013 in the Czech Republic when the artist revisited her mother’s homeland and developed a further interest in the notion of self.
 An interest in how an individual is constructed, threaded together by divergent strands of culture as well as the moments of time and place we exist.
 Gentle strands and crude stitches forming the pattern of conditioning imposed by external and internal influences.
 Weaving filters to see through, blankets to comfort ourselves, nets to save us and maps by which to navigate life.
 Formed by our simple yet almost all consuming need to survive and our equally strong desire for comfort.

-Since graduating with Honours, Bachelor of Arts (Arts) in 1999 Dare has exhibited 10 solo and 3 duos exhibitions.
+Since graduating with Honours, Bachelor of Arts (Arts) in 1999 Dare has exhibited 12 solo, and 3 duo exhibitions.
 As well as being selected as a finalist for many awards including Bunbury Biennale (2017, 2019, 2021), Collie Art Prize 2018, Joondalup Invitational Art Award 2017, Royal Perth Art Award 2017, Mid West Art Prize (2015 & 2017), Bankwest Contemporary Art Prize 2015, Albany Art Prize (2014), Waterhouse Natural Science Art Prize 2014, and Sunshine Coast Art Prize 2D 2014.

 She has also been invited to participate in numerous curated group exhibitions including Lust for Lustre (2020), In Our Nature (2020), Continuity and Change, Future (2019), Pure Contemplation without Knowledge 7, 8, 10, 11 (2015, 2016, 2018, 2019), Collective States (2018), Distillation: A Tribute to Howard Taylor (2018), Antipodean Encounters: Western Australian Artists & Taiwanese Culture (2018), A Portrait of Taiwan in Perth (2018), Stations of the Cross (2017), Scene (2016 & 2017), Canopy: Into the Forest (2014), and Florid (2014).
-As well as group projects including: collaborating with Taiwanese community in Perth resulting in the 2018 group exhibitions A Portrait of Taiwan in Perth and Antipodean Encounters: Western Australian artist and Taiwanese Culture.
+As well as participated in group projects including: collaborating in the residency The Fabric of Us at Midland Junction Art Centre with artist Claire Bushby (2019).
+Mentoring emerging artist Madeleine Beech in the project Continuity and Change, Future (2019).
+Collaborating with Taiwanese community in Perth resulting in the 2018 group exhibitions A Portrait of Taiwan in Perth and Antipodean Encounters: Western Australian artist and Taiwanese Culture.
+Collaborating with artist Olga Cironis resulting in the exhibition Lines That Define (2016).
 Plus a group painting-based discussion project resulting in the group exhibitions Steal (2016) and Painting as an Artform (2015).